 Passengers on a scheduled train out of the mountainous European country of Mandrika are delayed by a day due to an avalanche, and thus get up close and personal with each other out of necessity in the only and what becomes an overcrowded inn in the area.
-Once the train departs, the one person who it is uncertain is on the train is a middle aged English governess named Miss Froy.
-Iris Henderson, who was vacationing in Mandrika with girlfriends before heading back to England to get married, is certain that Miss Froy was on the train as they were in the same compartment and they had tea together in the dining car, but all those people who can corroborate her story don't seem to want to do so.
+Once the train departs, the one person who it is uncertain is on the train is a middle aged English governess named Miss Froy (Dame May Whitty).
+Iris Henderson (Margaret Lockwood), who was vacationing in Mandrika with girlfriends before heading back to England to get married, is certain that Miss Froy was on the train as they were in the same compartment and they had tea together in the dining car, but all those people who can corroborate her story don't seem to want to do so.
 Iris' thoughts are easily dismissed as a possible concussion as Iris was hit over the head just before boarding the train.
-Iris will take anyone's help in finding Miss Froy, even that of an Englishman named Gilbert, a musicologist with ...Written by
+Iris will take anyone's help in finding Miss Froy, even that of an Englishman named Gilbert (Sir Michael Redgrave), a musicologist with ...Written by

 This movie was shot almost entirely at Islington Studios in London.
 The scenery the train passes is all rear projection.
 See more »